Profile Picture

 Interpretable Text Classification

-• An XGboost and BERT interpretable text classification model using LIME, SHAP and Occlusion values
+• An XGboost and BERT interpretable text classification model using LIME, SHAP, Occlusion values and experimental LLM summarization of confusion matrices

-• Conducted a user study with 128 participants to evaluate model interpretability techniques
+• Conducted a user study with 128 participants to evaluate current model interpretability techniques

 GitHub